A Designation of BC Association

 Since completing her Master's clinical training, Shalene has continued to deepen her knowledge through ongoing professional development, including training in Narrative Therapy with Dr. Stephen Madigan and Dr. David Nylund, Cognitive-Behavioural Therapy (CBT) with Dr. Randy Paterson, High-Conflict Couples Therapy with Dr. Sandra Stith, Emotionally Focused Couples Therapy (EFT for couples) with Dr. Sue Johnson, Emotion-Focused Family Therapy (EFFT) with Dr. Adele Lafrance and Natasha Files, MSW, RSW, Collaborative Problem-Solving for parenting children with challenging behaviours with Dr. Ross Greene, attachment-based parenting with Dr. Gordon Neufeld, and Sensorimotor Psychotherapy for trauma with Dr. Pat Ogden, Dr. Kekuni Minton, Dr. Rochelle Sharpe Lohrasbe, and Dr. Janina Fisher.

 Shalene conducted research on the psychosocial needs of refugee children/youth, which she presented at the Canadian Psychological Association (CPA) Convention in Ottawa, Ontario, in 2015.
-Since then, she has given talks to non-profit management and staff on supporting the needs of refugee families, a subject that has garnered much attention since the Syrian refugee crisis.
+Since then, she has given talks to non-profit management and staff on supporting the needs of refugee families, a subject that garnered much attention during the Syrian refugee crisis.

 Shalene works as a family counsellor Monday to Friday in North Vancouver and sees clients at her private practice office in Kitsilano on Thursdays and Sundays.